atsa-es/binder-environment/README.md

 To use, just double-click on an Rmd file and it'll open as a Jupyter notebook.
 Demo it here https://mybinder.org/v2/gh/mwouts/nbrmd/main?filepath=demo Note this is python code not R but you'll get the idea.

+# Altering the default JupyterLab config

+I want the default viewer for Rmd files in JupyterLab to be Notebook not Editor.
+I set this in the `labconfig` folder with a default override file.